apache/jmeter/README.md

 - Java Compiler (*OPTIONAL*):

-  A Java compiler is not needed since the distribution cludes a precompiled Java binary archive.
+  A Java compiler is not needed since the distribution includes a precompiled Java binary archive.
   > **Note** that a compiler is required to build plugins for Apache JMeter.